bmolnar91/workbook/module_oop.md

 #### When would you use a private/protected/public attribute?
 What is the difference?
 #### How do you prevent developers from subclassing a class?
+To prevent a class from being extended, it has to be declared with the `final` keyword.

 #### How do you prevent developers from overriding a method in a subclass?
+To prevent a method from being overridden in a subclass, it has to be declared with the `final` keyword.
+If we try to override a final method in a subclass, it will lead to an error during the compilation.

+Another way is to simply declare the method as `private`.

 #### How do you prevent developers from changing the value of a variable?
+If you make any variable `final`, you cannot change its value.
+It will be a constant.

 #### Think about money ;) How would you store a currency value, that shall support decimal parts?
 Think it through again, and try to think outside of the box!
 IN PROGRESS

-Java has Currency class that represents the ISO 4217 currency codes.
-BigDecimal is the best type for representing currency decimal values.
+Java has `Currency` class that represents the ISO 4217 currency codes. `BigDecimal` is the best type for representing currency decimal values.

+The disadvantage of `BigDecimal` is that it's slower, and it's a bit more difficult to program algorithms that way (due basic arithmetic operations not being overloaded).
+If you are dealing with money, or precision is a must, use `BigDecimal`.
+Otherwise `Doubles` tend to be good enough.

 //Note: Never store money in a floating point format as they have imprecisions in their representation.//